Founded: April 4, 1923

 Warner Bros.
 Pictures produces and distributes a wide-ranging slate of some 18-22 films each year, employing a business paradigm that mitigates risk while maximizing productivity and capital.
 Warner Bros.
 Pictures either fully finances or co-finances the films it produces and maintains worldwide distribution rights.
 It further monetizes its distribution and marketing operations by distributing films that are totally financed and produced by others.
 Current multi-faceted co-financing joint ventures include those with Village Roadshow Pictures and RatPac-Dune Entertainment.
 Warner Bros.
 Pictures also has a distribution, co-financing deal with Alcon Entertainment.

-2015 marked the ninth consecutive year Warner Bros.
-Pictures crossed the $3 billion mark at the global box office with $3.71 billion in worldwide receipts ($1.60 billion domestic, $2.11 billion international).
-The year was also 15th consecutive frame that both the domestic and international divisions crossed the billion-dollar mark—a milestone no other studio has achieved.
+2016 marked the 10th consecutive year Warner Bros.
+Pictures crossed the $3 billion mark at the global box office with $4.93 billion in worldwide receipts ($1.90 billion domestic, $3.03 billion international).
+The year was also 16th consecutive frame that both the domestic and international divisions crossed the billion-dollar mark—a milestone no other studio has achieved.

 The international division has developed and led a number of initiatives and strategies to take full advantage of the tremendous growth, change and opportunity in the global entertainment marketplace.
 Anchored by its extensive network of regional offices, Warner Bros.
-Pictures was an early adopter of day-and-date “event” releases (seeing huge success with key franchises, including The Matrix starting in 1999, Harry Potter launching in 2001 and The Dark Knight in 2005) and strategic rollouts structured around consumer behaviors in each key territory, as well as regionally nuanced campaigns.
+Pictures was an early adopter of day-and-date “event” releases and strategic rollouts structured around consumer behaviors in each key territory, as well as regionally nuanced campaigns.

-Additionally, as part of Warner Bros.’ initiative to support and nurture local-language film production worldwide, the Studio is deeply involved in production, acquisition and distribution of local-language films for their countries of origin, releasing over 400 such films to date in a number of countries, including the U.K., Germany, France, Italy, Japan, Brazil, Spain, Netherlands, Turkey, Mexico and India.
+Additionally, as part of Warner Bros.’ initiative to support and nurture local-language film production worldwide, the Studio is deeply involved in production, acquisition and distribution of local-language films for their countries of origin, releasing over 600 such films to date in a number of countries.
+Warner Bros. is most active in Germany, Italy, Spain, UK, Japan, Korea, Argentina, Brazil and Mexico.